|

 If by “sound” is meant “a longitudinal wave in matter,”

-- Calling— if a person has had experiences of curiosity,
+- And, finally, philosophy is a calling — if a person has had experiences of curiosity,

 discovery, and invention at an early age, these experiences could leave